 If you want to be good at taking notes, you’ve got to take pre-notes also known as prepping your notes before the meeting takes place.

 This can come in the form of mapping out your notepad or creating an agenda.
+You should also check out the meeting minutes beforehand.

 Don’t go into a meeting blindly when you can set up your note taking space with details you may already have.